 This course provides the opportunity for students to demonstrate that they have learned the material and concepts from the program and can apply it in the real world.
-Students complete a comprehensive analysis of an on-going business that is part of the agriculture sector of the economy.
-Students also develop a long range, strategic plan including implementation and recommendations for change.
-This course is cross listed with AGMT 480.
-Students completing AG 480 may not receive graduation credit for AGMT 480.
-Prerequisite: completion of all BAS core courses or instructor approval.
+It provides students the opportunity to do a comprehensive analysis of an on-going business or organization and develop a long range, strategic plan including implementation and recommendations for change or to explore the development of a new entrepreneurial venture and measure its feasibility in a comprehensive manner.
+This course is cross-listed with AMGT 480 and HCAD 480.
+Students completing AG 480 may not receive graduation credit for AMGT 480 or HCAD 480.
+Class must be passed with a 2.0 or better to count for BAS Applied Management degree.
+Prerequisite: AMGT 300, AG or AMGT or HCAD 310, AMGT 320, AMGT or HCAD 330, and AMGT 400.
+Additionally, you must have taken or be concurrently taking AG or AMGT 340 or HCAD or NRS 315, AMGT 360, and AG or AMGT 430.
+All prerequisites must be passed with a 2.0 or better.